 The soldier's knife was very robust but also relatively heavy.
 So Karl Elsener developed a lighter and above all more elegant knife with even more functions.
 He called this pocket knife model the "Officer's and Sports Knife" and had it legally protected in 1897.
 However, unlike the soldier's knife, the Officer's Knife did not become official army equipment.
 This did not affect its success.
 The "Swiss Army Knife", as the Officer's Knife was called for export, began to conquer the world after the Second World War.
 Victorinox AG is now run by the fourth generation of the Elsener family.

-The new 10-franc bimetallic coin designed by the graphic artist Jenny Leibundgut, from Bern, is available in the qualities 'uncirculated' and 'proof' in a presentation case at our online-shop or from selected coin dealers and banks.
+The 20-franc silver coin was designed by Nadja Baltensweiler.
+It is available in the qualities “uncirculated” and “proof” in a presentation case at our online-shop or from selected coin dealers and some banks.

 Last update: 06.11.2018